Ascent Student Loan Review

 - The interest rate reduction for auto payments — 0.25 percent to 2 percent depending on your loan.

 - 1% Cash Back Graduation Reward (cosigned loans only)

-Final Thoughts on Ascent Student Loans
+Is Ascent Student Loans for You?

 If you don’t have those options, Ascent provides a way for you to still receive financial aid to attend college.